idarahu/DE-project/FinalReport.md

 39
 ```
 *However, since scholarly has a limited number of times to retrieve the data, this part of the pipeline's code is now commented in to prevent it from running.
 Therefore, the relevant lines in the function 'get_authors_and_affiliations_data()' should be commented out before running the pipeline if one wants to use scholarly.
-5. The TSV files ('authors_df.tsv' and 'affiliations_df.tsv') needed for populating the tables "AUTHORS" and "AFFILIATIONS" in up-to-date DB are written.*
+5. The TSV files (`authors_df.tsv` and `affiliations_df.tsv`) needed for populating the tables "AUTHORS" and "AFFILIATIONS" in up-to-date DB are written.*
 ![image](https://user-images.githubusercontent.com/102286655/212534810-9b1108d0-d329-412b-ae2d-f30decfb9b85.png)

-**Figure 8** Schema of the task 'transform_authors_and_affiliations_data'
+**Figure 8** Schema of the task `transform_authors_and_affiliations_data`
 (P.S.
-During these three tasks, all the missing strings are replaced with 'None' and integers with '-1.')
+During these three tasks, all the missing strings are replaced with `None` and integers with `-1.`)
 After these tasks, the data is loaded into the up-to-date DB.
 In the cases where it is necessary to check that only new data is loaded to ensure that there would be no duplicates in the DB,  the additional temporary tables (such as "AFFILIATION2PUBLICATION_TEMP",  "AFFILIATIOS_TEMP", "AUTHORS_TEMP" and "PUBLICATIONS_TEMP") are used.
 (These tables are always emptied before a new batch of data.)
 To illustrate how the temporary tables are used, the following example is given.
 Initially, data about authors is bulk inserted into the "AUTHORS_TEMP" table.
 Then the data of each author is compared with the data of each author in the "AUTHORS" table.
 If the author's information is not already present in the DB, a new author is inserted into the "AUTHORS" table.
 Otherwise, the data about the author is discarded.
 The same comparison is made between all the corresponding temporary and permanent tables.

 In the last step of the transformation pipeline, the data in the database is copied and stored in CSV files.
 These files are used for loading the data into DWH and graph DB.
 Appropriate views are generated beforehand to get all the required information (like calculated h-indices of the venues and authors).
 Also, the field of study is normalised.
 For that, each arXiv category is mapped against the Scientific Disciplines classification table4.
-(This table is stored in suitable form in "lookup_table_comains.csv".)
-For example, if the value in the arXiv category field is "cs.AI" after the mapping, besides this tag, there are three new tags: major_field: "natural sciences", sub_category: "computer sciences" and exact_category: "artificial intelligence".
+(This table is stored in suitable form in `lookup_table_comains.csv`.)
+For example, if the value in the arXiv category field is `cs.AI` after the mapping, besides this tag, there are three new tags: `major_field: natural sciences`, `sub_category: computer sciences` and `exact_category: artificial intelligence`.

 ### Updating pipeline (1B)

 To fulfil the prerequisites of using the up-to-date DB approach, the data about publications in the database should be updated periodically (for example, monthly).
-For that reason, the Airflow DAG update_articles_in_DB was built (see figure 9).
+For that reason, the Airflow DAG [`transform_periodic_update`](https://github.com/idarahu/DE-project/blob/main/ETL/airflow/dags/transform_periodic_update.py) was built (see figure 9).
  ![image](https://user-images.githubusercontent.com/102286655/212534828-e66977b9-ec0c-4ce0-b796-b5cae1ddc904.png)
-**Figure 9** Airflow DAG update_articles_in_DB
+**Figure 9** Airflow DAG `transform_periodic_update`

 During the run of this DAG, the publications with DOIs, that are stored in DB are updated by using their DOIs and OpenCitations API.
 In this project, only the number of citations is considered as changing field.
 If the API call returns a new value for this variable, the data about publication is updated.
 Since venues' and authors' h-indices depend on the number of citations, the relevant views are refreshed after updates.
 Similarly to the transformation pipeline, updating the pipeline ends with copying the data.
 However, at this time, only publications', authors' and venues' data is copied and saved as CSV files ready for the following pipeline parts (other tables in DB do not change).
-(Since API calls are very time-consuming, additional DAG update_articles_in_DB_presentation was generated.
+(Since API calls are very time-consuming, additional DAG [`transform_periodic_update_presentation`](https://github.com/idarahu/DE-project/blob/main/ETL/airflow/dags/transform_periodic_update_presentation.py) was generated.
 This DAG is a copy-paste version of the DAG update_articles_in_DB.
 The only difference is that instead of pulling all publications' data from DB, it limits the number of publications to 200.
-This DAG has only the illustrative purpose.)
+This DAG has only the illustrative purpose of how the updates should work – updating all the publications at once is out of this project's scope.))

 ## Part 2